 (d) The Authority may remove from the list of approved participating lenders any lending institution that has (i) failed to commit, close and/or service mortgage loans in accordance with the Act, these procedures, the Master Commitment Agreement for Mortgage Purchases, and/or the Home Mortgage Servicing Agreement or (ii) ceased to meet the criteria for becoming a participating lender.
-The Authority may terminate the Master Commitment Agreement for Mortgage Purchases and/or the Home Mortgage Purchases and/or the Home Mortgage Servicing Agreement in accordance with the provisions thereof.
+The Authority may terminate the Master Commitment Agreement for Mortgage Purchases and/or the Home Mortgage Servicing Agreement or generation and the Master Commitment Agreement for Mortgage Purchases and/or the Home Mortgage Servicing Agreement in accordance with the provisions thereof.